 Zeltiq® also has a CoolSculpting® University, and for a hefty fee (+ hotel and airfare), you can send your staff to this program which is located at either their head office in Pleasanton, California or in Reston, Virginia.

 The Final Truth

 The intention of this blog was to give you all the facts Zeltiq® does not tell you before adding CoolSculpting® to your practice.
 I have had CoolSculpting® in my practice for 3 years, so I’m sharing my experience, in addition, I have incorporated the feedback of many owners through my role as the Executive-Director of the IAPAM.
 The fact is the CoolSculpting® procedure is not a sham; it certainly works on the right patients.
-Hopefully you now have some hard questions to ask your rep before you make this huge investment.
-Do not forget the investment is not only the machine, but the onerous consumable costs that are associated with this procedures.
+Hopefully, you now have some hard questions to ask your rep before you make this huge investment.
+Do not forget the investment is not only the machine but the onerous consumable costs that are associated with these procedures.
 When you do the math, it may make more sense to buy a machine without these expensive “cycles.”

 If you think I was too harsh, and you would like a more positive, advertorial style article on how great CoolSculpting® is, please check out this article, “Fat Chance Building a Better Body the Cool Way” that appeared in Prime magazine.
 It’s full of quotes from Zeltiq® and all the positives.
 My suggestion is to read that article as well, then you will have a much better understanding of the big picture and clearly understand the pros and cons of offering CoolSculpting® to your patients.

 In order to perform CoolSculpting®, specific training is essential to make sure the treatment offered is state of the art and meets standards that patients expect from their healthcare professional.
 Below are a few aspects that must be considered when training to perform CoolSculpting.